 Young Fitzgerald roared lustily, but was nevertheless well soused, to make him remember his oath the better.
-This oath he repeated upon the same spot, while his mother lived, on every anniversary of his father's murder; and it was said by the old tenants that "young Stephen," though flourishing in more civilised times, religiously kept the vow as far as he could; and that, so soon as he came into possession of Moret, four of the ablest of the Cahills (by way of a beginning) were missed from the neighbourhood of Timahoe in one night, nobody ever discovering what had become of them,-indeed, the fewest words were considered far the safest.
+This oath he repeated upon the same spot, while his mother lived, on every anniversary of his father's murder; and it was said by the old tenants, that "young Stephen" (though flourishing in more civilised times) religiously kept the vow as far as he could; and that, so soon as he came into possession of Moret, four of the ablest of the Cahills (by way of a beginning) were missed from the neighbourhood of Timahoe in one night-nobody ever discovering what had become sume to come near them when he was sure he should have the mass to encounter before he could get at their carcases.